agnivesh13/niyantrana/docs/ARCHITECTURE.md

 ## 8. Known limitations (state these openly)

 1. **NHANES is a US population.** Metabolic thresholds differ for South Asians — Indian cohorts show higher risk at lower BMI.
-Day 4 calibrates against NFHS-5/LASI; until then, the model is US-calibrated and says so.
+Recalibrating against NFHS-5 or LASI is the largest single improvement available; until then the model is US-calibrated and says so, in the UI and in the API response.
 2. **Triglycerides come from the fasting subsample** (7,543 of 17,961), so the FLI head trains on less data than the GGT/HbA1c/BP heads.
-3. **The trajectory model is simulation-trained.** No open dataset pairs longitudinal wearable data with repeated biomarker draws at usable scale.
+3. **The trajectory is a trajectory of estimates.** It scores successive windows of a person's own history with a model fitted across people, because no open dataset pairs longitudinal wearable data with repeated biomarker draws at usable scale.
 4. **NHANES diet is a single 24-hour recall**, which is noisy — it captures one day, not habitual intake.
 5. **This is not a medical device.** Screening and education only.